taoteh1221/Slideshow_Crypto_Ticker/README.txt

 AUTOMATIC INSTALLATION

-IMPORTANT NOTES: This install script has been designed to run generically on Debian-based systems, but has only been tested on Raspberry Pis running Raspian.
-For Ticker autostart at system boot, the LXDE Desktop is #REQUIRED# (this is the default desktop on Raspberry Pis).
+IMPORTANT NOTES: This install script has been designed to run generically on Debian-based systems, but has only been tested on RaspberryPi / DietPi operating systems.
+For Ticker autostart at system boot, the LXDE Desktop is #REQUIRED# (this is the default desktop on RaspberryPi OS).
 The ticker can also be manually started (see CONFIGURING AFTER INSTALLATION).

-To install / upgrade everything automatically on a Raspberry Pi (an affordable low power single board computer), copy / paste / run the command below in a terminal program (using the 'Terminal' app in the system menu, or over remote SSH), while logged in AS THE USER THAT WILL RUN THE APP (user must have sudo privileges):
+To install / upgrade everything automatically on a RaspberryPi / DietPi device, copy => paste => run the command below in a terminal program (using the 'Terminal' app in the system menu, or over remote SSH), while logged in AS THE USER THAT WILL RUN THE APP (user must have sudo privileges):

 wget --no-cache -O TICKER-INSTALL.bash https://git.io/Jqzjk;chmod +x TICKER-INSTALL.bash;sudo ./TICKER-INSTALL.bash